The Worm and The Waterfall

 understand the finances.

-It showed how actual finances tracked to budget—
+It showed how actual finances tracked to budget,

-positive variances, negative variances, the size of every gap—
+positive variances, negative variances, the size of every gap,

-all on one clean, visual chart.
+all on one clean and simple visual chart.

 Suddenly, finance wasn’t boring.
 It was clear.
 It mattered.